 AG: The reviews are excellent.
 Everything that I’ve read has been extremely positive.

-AG: Today I read a few reviews like I said and everything that I read was just extremely praising of the show, calling it a hysterical dark comedy.
+AG: Today, I read a few reviews as I said and everything that I read was just extremely praising of the show, calling it a hysterical dark comedy.
 Would you consider that to be an accurate description?